Karan-Chawla24/clean-pods/app/src/lib/security/README.md

 1. Always use the provided validation schemas
 2. Apply rate limiting to all public API endpoints
-3. Use JWT authentication for all admin routes
+3. Use Clerk authentication for all admin routes
 4. Sanitize all user inputs before processing
 5. Verify external webhook signatures
-6. Keep JWT secrets secure and unique per environment
+6. Configure Clerk properly for your environment
 7. Regularly rotate secrets and tokens
 8. Monitor rate limiting and security events

 ## Testing

 Test the security implementation by:
-1. Attempting to access admin routes without JWT
+1. Attempting to access admin routes without proper Clerk authentication
 2. Sending malformed payloads to validated endpoints
 3. Testing rate limiting by making multiple rapid requests
 4. Verifying security headers are present in responses
 5. Testing CSP violations in browser console